What Programs do we offer?

 Can lunch be purchased on the site or has to be self prepared?

 Students prepare their own lunch or purchase lunch on site.
-Since the program is virtual this year, students will be responsible for their own lunch.

 What is the daily time schedule for the participating weeks?